zhaoweih/Shadowsocks-Tutorial/README_en.md

 **[Resolved] 2.
 Problem: When accessing Google Scholar, it prompts: "We are sorry, but your computer or network may be sending automated queries.
 To protect our users, we can't process your request right now."**

 Because Google has its own anti-proxy spider mechanism, many VPS IPs will be detected by Google as proxies.
 If you encounter this situation, you can switch to another server.
-If there are no other servers available, you can use the [Google Scholar Mirror](https://lai.yuweining.cn/archives/2112/).
+If there are no other servers available, you can use the **Google Scholar Mirror.**

 **[Resolved] 3.
-Install EPEL repository failed error on AWS EC2**

-Refer to this article: [http://blog.openpilot.cc/archives/aws-ec2%E6%8A%A5%E9%94%99install-epel-repository-failed%E7%9A%84%E8%A7%A3%E5%86%B3%E5%8A%9E%E6%B3%95/](http://blog.openpilot.cc/archives/aws-ec2报错install-epel-repository-failed的解决办法/)

-**[Resolved] 4.
 [Error] Failed to install python**

 The problem of unable to install due to CentOS 7 being not selectable in the previous article can be resolved by trying to install on **Debian10x64** system [#27](https://github.com/zhaoweih/Shadowsocks-Tutorial/issues/27).